seqwellBioinfo/lima_demux_bbduk/README.md

 ## How to run the pipeline:
-Download the code and put the files in this tree structure
+Download the code and put the files in this tree structure.
+Use chmod +x bin/* to make create_bbduk_summary.R executable.

 ```
 $ tree